Green Love Representative

-Senior Environmental Science major Thomas Morales is researching pollinators and biodiversity in the College Area Community Garden.
-Check out his spotlight to see how to get your own research started or to learn about his findings.
+Environmental Science Student researching pollinators and biodiversity in the College Area Community Garden.
+Check out spotlight here.

 Undergraduate CJ Spears is launching a business that turns plastic waste into fashion items (fanny packs, backpacks, shower caps, etc.).
 She then will use the profits to build a community center in Ghana for indigenous empowerment.
 The center will host community cleanups and workshops.
 Check out her spotlight to join the movement.